 Recently I had a great conversation with an agent who had built a very successful business in just a couple of years.
 In the previous 12 months she had booked $750,000 in travel.
 She was on a 90/10 commission plan and she thought that was the best available option in the industry (it’s not).
 When we started digging into the numbers, she realized that her 90/10 plan wasn’t as incredible as she thought.
 She thought it was a great plan because her host didn’t charge her any annual fee and kept just 10% of her commissions.
-Even though she paid a $25 per month technology fee, she was pretty sure that was the best deal out there.
+And even though she paid a $25 per month technology fee, she was pretty sure that was the best deal out there.
 After all, she wasn’t paying much.

 It’s very easy to look at these “little” numbers and think they don’t make much of an impact on your bottom line.
-But $25 here and 10% there and you are really talking about a lot money.
-Think about it: we’ve all the experience of looking at our bank balance and wondering where the money went, only to dig into it and find there aren’t any big purchases – just a lot of little things.
+But $25 here and 10% there and you are really talking about money.
+Think about it: we’ve all had the experience of looking at our bank balance and wondering where the money went, only to dig into it and find there aren’t any big purchases – just a lot of little things.
 Same thing with that credit card bill.
-Most credit card balances aren’t from big purchases, but smaller charges that quickly add up.
+Many credit card balances aren’t from big purchases, but smaller charges that quickly add up.

-The first thing to do is calculated your annual hosting cost.
+The first thing to do is calculate your annual hosting cost.
 Add up everything you pay your host agency in a year: annual fee, technology subscriptions, booking fees or charges, and the commission they keep.
 Here’s an example for an agent with $732,511 in sales with average commission of 13%:

 Annual Fee: $0

 Monthly Hosting Fee: $0

 Commission Kept by Host: $9,522 (10% of $95,226)